Harika-SVL/Jenkins/notes.md

 ![Alt text](shots/22.PNG)
 ![Alt text](shots/23.PNG)

-#### Maven goals and Lifecycle :
+#### MAVEN GOALS and LIFECYCLE :
     [Refer Here : https://www.baeldung.com/maven-goals-phases]

-* Validate: validates the pom and it's project
+* VALIDATE: validates the pom and it's project
-* Compile: converts the java code into byte code (.java to .class).
+* COMPILE: converts the java code into byte code (.java to .class).
 It stores the class files in `target/classes`
-* Test: will run the unit tests written and generates test results in xml format of text format.
+* TEST: will run the unit tests written and generates test results in xml format of text format.
 Folder will be `/target/surefire-reports/TEST-*.xml`
-* Package: creates the packaging format (jar/war/ear) and will be `<artifact-id>-<version>.<packaging-format>`
+* PACKAGE: creates the packaging format (jar/war/ear) and will be `<artifact-id>-<version>.<packaging-format>`
-* Install: copies the package and it's definition into `M2_HOME` or `~/.m2/repository`
+* INSTALL: copies the package and it's definition into `M2_HOME` or `~/.m2/repository`
-* Deploy: copying package and it's definition to remote repository for other users in other systems to use what you have built (This command is equivalent to git push)
+* DEPLOY: copying package and it's definition to remote repository for other users in other systems to use what you have built (This command is equivalent to git push)
-* Clean: removes target folder
+* CLEAN: removes target folder

 => Here, when we execute a goal, all the pevious goals also get's executed

-* Lifecycle
+* LIFECYCLE
     [Refer Here : https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference]
 * To execute any lifecycle goal `mvn <goal>`
-* Simple pom file
+* Simple POM file
 ```
 <project>
   <modelVersion>4.0.0</modelVersion>